Alliterative immigration detention centers reflect Trump’s branding

 “We were unaware of plans to incorporate our imagery as part of yesterday’s announcement,” IndyCar previously told the Washington Examiner.
 “Consistent with our approach to public policy and political issues, we are communicating our preference that our IP not be utilized moving forward in relation to this matter.”

-Last week, Gov. Ron DeSantis (R-FL) announced Florida’s next immigration detention center, which he called “Deportation Depot.”
-The new site will be at the Baker Correctional Institution, a shuttered state prison about 43 miles west of downtown Jacksonville in north Florida.
-The facility is expected to hold up to 2,000 detainees.
+Gov. Ron DeSantis (R-FL) announced Florida’s latest immigration detention center last month, which he called “Deportation Depot.”
+The new site is at the Baker Correctional Institution, a shuttered state prison about 43 miles west of downtown Jacksonville in north Florida.
+The facility can hold up to 2,000 detainees.

 DeSantis touted the cost-efficient project, estimating the total price to be $6 million, far below the $450 million annual operating cost of “Alligator Alcatraz” in south Florida.

-“Deportation Depot” has already faced criticism, particularly over the Florida GOP’s merchandise that featured “THE DEPORT DEPOT” branding resembling Home Depot’s orange logo.
-The company disapproved of the similarities and contacted Florida Republicans to make them aware that they can’t use the Home Depot-esque logo for commercial purposes.
+“Deportation Depot” has already faced criticism, particularly over the Florida GOP’s merchandise featuring “THE DEPORT DEPOT” branding resembling Home Depot’s orange logo.
+The company disapproved of the similarities and contacted Florida Republicans to inform them that they can’t use the Home Depot-esque logo commercially.

-The Florida GOP obliged the company’s complaint and subsequently removed the line of merchandise shortly after it went live and garnered attention online.
+The Florida GOP obliged the company’s complaint and subsequently removed the line of merchandise shortly after it went live and gained attention online.

 The immigration detention center that started the trend of alliterative nicknames was “Alligator Alcatraz.”
 Trump and DeSantis attended the grand opening in early July, touting the facility as part of the administration’s large-scale deportation agenda.